 Discover future-ready solutions for renewable energy storage and advanced battery technology at ees Europe!
 Europe’s largest and most visited exhibition for batteries and energy storage systems is the industry hotspot for suppliers, manufacturers, distributors, and users of stationary electrical energy storage solutions as well as battery systems.
-In 2018, more than 450 suppliers of products for energy storage technology and systems will be present at ees Europe and the parallel exhibitions of The smarter E Europe taking place in Munich.
 The exhibition will be accompanied by a two-day energy storage conference where leading experts delve into current questions of this industry.

 One important topic – both at the ees Europe conference and exhibition – is battery production technology.
 The demand for lithium-ion battery suppliers continues to increase, in a large part due to the boom in e-mobility.
-Major automotive companies are in the process of setting up their own battery production facilities, thus making an important contribution to the energy transition.
+Major automotive companies are in the process of setting up their own battery production facilities, thus making their contribution to the energy transition.
 This calls for advanced manufacturing and assembly technologies for batteries, focusing on higher speed and high output rates while keeping the energy demand low.
-With a separate exhibition area and a 3-day presentation program in the Battery Production Forum in hall C1 with talks by experts in the field, ees Europe offers key players of the industry an opportunity to present their cutting-edge battery production technology.
-This includes the chance for participants to join a special shared booth organized by ees Europe.
+In 2019, ees Europe and Intersolar Europe will focus even more closely on production, with a dedicated exhibition hall for production technologies and relevant upstream topics.

 Energy storage systems in on-grid and off-grid applications for the most part rely on battery technologies.
 For short-term and seasonal storage, however, new and exciting alternatives are being developed.
 Options for short-term storage include fly wheels and supercapacitors.
 For seasonal storage, power2gas technologies, hydrogen, and fuel cells offer great advantages.
 This becomes necessary in power supply systems in which great fractions of renewable energy with fluctuations over the seasons are stored.
-If you wish to present your solutions in the field of hydrogen, power2gas, and fuel cells, you can be a part of ees Europe’s shared booth in hall B1.
-Participants enjoy numerous benefits such as booth cleaning and surveillance as well as inclusion of the company’s logo in the The smarter E Europe Event Directory.
+If you wish to present your solutions in the field of hydrogen, power2gas, and fuel cells, you can be a part of ees Europe’s dedicated exhibition segment in hall C2.

 The output of renewable energy, whether sun, wind, or other forms of generation, varies from day to day and over the course of a year.
 This makes storage a necessity both for homeowners and on a commercial level.
 Residential and commercial energy storage systems can be used to preserve excess energy and make it available when necessary.
 Residential energy storage is often characterized by the consumer wishing to use as much of his self-generated energy as possible (catchword: self-consumption or on-site consumption).
 In addition to this, a new business model continues to increase – that of the so-called “prosumers” who make their energy available to the utility company.
 These prosumers can be connected in “energy storage communities” that provide to each other and potentially to the grid.